Inedo/inedo-docs/Content/proget/asset-directories-file-storage/what-is-an-asset-directory.md

 Internally, asset directories are represented as feeds, which means:

 - feed-scoped privileges can be applied on asset directories
-- you can configure [cloud package storage](/docs/proget/advanced-features/proget-advanced-cloud-storage) for [Amazon S3](/docs/proget/advanced-features/proget-howto-amazon-s3-ui) and [Azure Blob storage](/docs/proget/advanced-features/proget-howto-azure-blob-ui)
+- you can configure [cloud package storage](/docs/proget/cloud-storage) for [Amazon S3](/docs/proget/cloud-storage/howto-configure-feed-for-s3), [Google Cloud](/docs/proget/cloud-storage/howto-configure-feed-for-google-cloud) and [Azure Blob storage](/docs/proget/cloud-storage/howto-configure-feed-for-azure-blob)
 - you can use [feed replication](/docs/proget/replication-feed-mirroring/proget-advanced-feed-replication) just like regular feeds
 - [retention policies](/docs/proget/administration/retention-rules) work just like regular feeds, except version number-based policies do not apply
 - the asset directory name cannot be the same as another feed name